mattabullock/Baseball-GDT-Bot/README.md

 ### Set Up OAuth

 Go to reddit.com’s app page, click on the “are you a developer? create an app” button.
 Fill out the name, description and about url.
 Name must be filled out, but the rest doesn’t.
 Write whatever you please.
-For redirect uri set it to `http://127.0.0.1:65010/authorize_callback`.
+For redirect uri set it to `http://127.0.0.1:8080`.
 All four variables can be changed later.

-Next, open setup.py, fill in the client_id, client_secret and redirect_uri fields and run the script.
+Copy sample_settings.json to the src folder and rename it to settings.json.
+Fill in the CLIENT_ID, CLIENT_SECRET, and REDIRECT_URI fields in the settings.json file and save.

+Run the script.
 Your browser will open.
 Click allow on the displayed web page.

-Enter the uniqueKey&code from the URL into the console -- wrapped in single quotes -- and the access information will be printed.
+Enter the code from the URL into the console and the access information will be printed.
 This includes the final bit of info you need, the refresh token.

-Finally, Copy sample_settings.json to the src folder and rename it to settings.json.
-Fill in the CLIENT_ID, CLIENT_SECRET, REDIRECT_URI and REFRESH_TOKEN fields in the settings.json file and save.
+Fill in the REFRESH_TOKEN field in the settings.json file and save.

 ### Configuration